a man in a white tank top and red shoes is playing basketball

 Pronouns, Sentence Structure, Verbs

-In German, we use reciprocal verbs (reziproke Verben) and along with reciprocal pronouns when individuals or groups do something to each other.
+In German, we use reciprocal (reziproke Verben) and along with reciprocal when individuals or groups do something to each other.
 Consequently, a lot of these actions cannot be performed alone and are commonly used in the plural.

 reciprocal verbreciprocal pronoun